mark-watson/Java-AI-Book/manuscript/semantic_web.md

 ## Semantic Web Wrap-up

 Writing semantic web applications in Java is a very large topic, worthy of an entire book.
-I have covered in this chapter what for my work have been the most useful semantic web techniques: storing and querying RDF and RDFS for a specific application and using OWL when required.
+I have covered in this chapter what for my work has been the most useful semantic web techniques: storing and querying RDF and RDFS for a specific application and using OWL when required.
 We will see in the next two chapters the use of RDF when automatically creating Knowledge Graphs and for automatic navigation of Knowledge Graphs.